 - Larger Latino and Black communities providing authentic cultural experiences

-- Established Chinatown and international districts
+- Established international districts and authentic ethnic enclaves

 - More languages spoken in daily business and social interactions